 With traditional online text or image ads, customers on the web may see your ad, read its text and click your URL to go directly to your site.
 This type of interaction doesn't take interactive content like video ads into account.
 With CPV and video ads reporting, you can evaluate how engaged viewers are with your content, where they choose to watch your videos and when they drop off from watching your content.

 How it works

-If you think it's worth 25p to have someone watch your video, you can set £0.25 as your max CPV bid.
-This means that:
+If you think it's worth 25 cents to have someone watch your video, you can set $0.25 as your max CPV bid.
+This means:

-- For a TrueView video discovery ad, you'll pay a maximum of £0.25 when someone clicks on a video ad thumbnail or title and begins watching your video.
+- For a TrueView video discovery ad, you'll pay a maximum of $0.25 when someone clicks a video ad thumbnail or title and begins watching your video.